 After a cluster physically arrives at its site, the administrator often has to change the network settings to suit the site.
 Details on this are given in section 3.2.1 of the Administrator Manual.
 However, it relies on understanding the material leading up to that section.

-This document is therefore a quickstart document explaining how to change the IPv4 network settings while assuming no prior knowledge of Bright Cluster Manager and its network configuration interface.
+This chapter is therefore a quickstart document-conveniently a mere 3 pages-explaining how to change basic IPv4 network settings while assuming no prior knowledge of Bright Cluster Manager and its network configuration interface.

 6.2 Method